Identity Verification

 This ensures that when a user’s JWT is invalidated, a new one can be fetched from your backend and passed to OneSignal.
 You can also use this function to generate a token with an email and phone number, allowing you to manage email and SMS subscriptions if the token created during authentication does not contain them.

-5. Enable Identity Verification in the Dashboard
+5. Enable Token Identity Verification in the Dashboard

 From Settings > Keys & IDs, toggle Token Identity Verification to enable.